SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 **Decoding Formulas:**
 - Temperatures: `((raw - 2732) / 10)` converts Kelvin×10 to Celsius
 - Battery/Reference Voltage: Raw value in millivolts
-- MAP/Boost: `raw / 100` converts to kPa, boost = `(MAP - 100) kPa`
+- MAP: `raw / 100` converts to kPa
+- Boost Pressure: `(MAP - 100) / 100` converts to Bar (relative to atmospheric)
 - Airflow: `raw / 1000` converts to g/s
 - Ambient Pressure: `raw / 46.94` converts to kPa
 - Actuator Positions: `raw / 100` converts to percentage

+Note: These formulas have been validated against known values from commercial diagnostic tools, though accuracy may vary by ECU variant.

-### Critical Implementation Notes
+### Implementation Notes
-- **Echo Cancellation**: Half-duplex requires intelligent echo filtering (handles partial echoes)
+- **Echo Cancellation**: Half-duplex requires intelligent echo filtering for partial echoes
-- **Inter-byte Timing**: 5ms delays improve reliability
+- **Inter-byte Timing**: 5ms delays between bytes improves reliability
-- **Keep-alive Messages**: Required every 1.5 seconds (Service 0x3E)
+- **Keep-alive Messages**: Service 0x3E sent every 1.5 seconds to maintain connection
-- **Response Timeouts**: 500ms for composite PIDs (vs 150ms for simple PIDs)
+- **Response Timeouts**: Longer timeouts (500ms) necessary for multi-byte responses
-- **PID Validation**: Only use Nanocom-validated PIDs to avoid ECU rejections
+- **PID Selection**: Some PIDs observed in captured traffic, others cause ECU rejections
-- **P3 Timing**: Minimum 25ms delay between ECU response and next tester request
+- **P3 Timing**: 25ms delay between ECU response and next request per protocol specification

-### PID Discovery & Validation
+### PID Discovery Methodology (Ongoing Research)

-The PID list was validated by passively monitoring K-Line traffic between a Nanocom diagnostic tool and the Td5 ECU.
-This approach identified which PIDs are reliably supported:
+The PID list was derived by passively monitoring K-Line traffic between a commercial diagnostic tool and the Td5 ECU.
+This approach helped identify which PIDs appear to work more reliably:

-**Working PIDs (validated from Nanocom capture):**
+**PIDs Observed in Captured Traffic:**
 - 0x09, 0x0D, 0x1A, 0x1C, 0x10, 0x1B, 0x21, 0x40, 0x23, 0x37, 0x38, 0x1E, 0x36

-**Unreliable PIDs (never used by Nanocom, cause ECU rejections):**
+**PIDs Not Observed (May Cause Rejections):**
 - 0x07, 0x0A, 0x0B, 0x0F, 0x17, 0x20, 0x2B, 0x2C

-The validated PIDs provide complete coverage of all Nanocom display screens (Pages 1-5), including all engine performance parameters, temperatures, pressures, and driver inputs.
-Using only validated PIDs prevents ECU rejection errors and maintains stable communication.

-**Key Findings:**
+Based on limited testing, using PIDs observed in captured traffic appears to reduce ECU rejection errors.
+However, this may vary by ECU variant and vehicle configuration.

+**Preliminary Observations:**
-- Composite PIDs (0x1A, 0x1B, 0x1C) consolidate multiple parameters in single responses
+- Some PIDs (0x1A, 0x1B, 0x1C) appear to return multiple parameters in single responses
-- PID 0x23 uniquely uses little-endian byte order (all others are big-endian)
+- PID 0x23 may use little-endian byte order (unlike other PIDs which appear big-endian)
-- Battery voltage moved from unreliable PID 0x17 to composite PID 0x10
+- Battery voltage data seems more reliable from PID 0x10 than 0x17 in initial tests
-- All temperature data available via composite PIDs 0x1A and 0x1C
+- Temperature data appears available via PIDs 0x1A and 0x1C
-- Polling cycle optimized to match Nanocom timing (50ms between requests)
+- Polling delay of ~50ms between requests observed in captured traffic

+**Note**: These findings are based on limited testing with specific ECU variants.
+Results may differ on other vehicles.

 ### Driver Input Technical Details